-This was followed by “Star Trek: Generations,” a mixture of the old Classic-era generation and an extended Next Generation episode.
-Here we see the changing of the guard as Scotty, Chekov, and Kirk inaugurate the Enterprise N.C.C.
-1701-B.
+This was followed by “Star Trek: Generations,” a mixture of the old Classic-era cast and an extended Next Generation episode.
+Here, we see the changing of the guard as Scotty, Chekov, and Kirk inaugurate the Enterprise NCC 1701-B.

 “Star Trek X: Nemesis” was released in 2002 – and should have been subtitled “Send in the Clones” – but it was not enough to push the franchise further for several years.
 Indeed, it was the least popular and least successful financially of all the movies.
 In general, the even-numbered films were better than the odd-numbered ones.

-The last general TV series, “Enterprise,” had a relatively short life, only four years, compared with the earlier The Next Generation, Deep Space 9, or Voyager.
+The last general TV series (for 13 years), “Enterprise,” had a relatively short life, only four years, compared with the earlier The Next Generation, Deep Space 9, or Voyager.

 Star Trek both reflected and pushed the limits of American culture.
-The Original Show had a recurring bridge crew with a black woman (Uhura), a 4th generation Japanese American (Sulu), a Scotsman (Montgomery Scott) — “All good engineers are Scots” according to Jimmy Doohan — and a young Russian (Chekov) at a time when America was in a Cold War with the Soviet Union.
+The Original Show featured a bridge crew with a black woman (Uhura), a 4th generation Japanese American (Sulu), a Scotsman (Montgomery Scott) – “All good engineers are Scots,” according to Jimmy Doohan – and a young Russian (Chekov) at a time when America was in a Cold War with the Soviet Union.
 But most remarkable was the half-alien Spock.
-In Star Trek: The Next Generation, we’d see an android (Data), and in Star Trek Voyager, we’d see a software holographic doctor (Doctor).
+In Star Trek: The Next Generation, we’d see an android (Data), and in Star Trek Voyager, we’d see a Borg (Seven of Nine) and a software holographic doctor (Doctor).